-Cash equivalents and other assets less liabilities.
+\ Cash equivalents and liabilities less other assets.

-EXPENSE EXAMPLE For the Six-Months Ended September 30, 2008 (Unaudited)
+EXPENSE EXAMPLE For the Six Months Ended September 30, 2009 (Unaudited)

-As a shareholder of the Perkins Discovery Fund ("the Fund"), you incur two types of costs: (1) transaction costs, including redemptions fees and (2) ongoing costs, including investment advisory fees; distribution and/or service fees; and other Fund expenses.
-This Example is intended to help you understand your ongoing costs (in dollars) of investing in the Fund and to compare these costs with the ongoing costs of investing in other mutual funds.
-The example is based on an investment of \$1,000 invested at the beginning of the period and held for the entire period (4/01/08 - 9/30/08).
+As a shareholder of the Perkins Discovery Fund, you incur two types of costs: (1) transaction costs, including redemption fees and (2) ongoing costs, including investment advisory fees; distribution fees; and other Fund expenses.
+This example is intended to help you understand your ongoing costs (in dollars) of investing in the Fund and to compare these costs with the ongoing costs of investing in other mutual funds.
+The example is based on an investment of 1,000 invested at the beginning of the period and held for the entire period 4/1/09 - 9/30/09.